Category Archives: Homeschool

 Kids at the Bethlehem Sign and posing with the kings.

-The “townspeople” was holding a large Boer goat for people to pet.
+The “townspeople” were holding a large Boer goat for people to pet.
 Of course, I couldn’t resist an animal to scratch on.
-Stewart said he thought, ” No…she won’t touch the stinky goat..she knows better…..”, then yep, I touched the goat.
-I honestly thought, “Surely they would not bring an “intact” goat up for people to love on!” but alas, they did and now my hand smelt like a rutty ol’ billy goat.
-Thankfully they posted the ladies with “healing oils” to be the next on the route.
-Stewart let them rub so peppermint oil on his hand.
-As soon as I discovered the oil smelt good I rubbed my stinky hand on Stewart’s peppermint hand to help with my goat smell.
-It helped greatly for me, but unfortunately, some of my goaty smell rubbed off as the peppermint was transferred.
+Stewart said he thought, ” No…she won’t touch the stinky goat… she knows better…..”, then yep, I touched the goat.
+I honestly thought, “Surely they would not bring an ‘intact’ goat up for people to love on!” but alas, they did, and now my hand smells like a rutty ol’ billy goat.
+Thankfully, they posted the ladies with “healing oils” to be the next on the route.
+Stewart let them rub peppermint oil on his hand.
+As soon as I discovered the oil smelled good, I rubbed my stinky hand on Stewart’s peppermint hand to help with my goat smell.
+It helped greatly for me, but unfortunately, some of the goat smell rubbed off as the peppermint was transferred.
 Stewart was not happy about that at all.

 I believe the synagogue was my favorite part.
-The “Rabbi” there was very informative, so much that I forgot to take pictures of it but I did snap one of Austin while we listened.
+The “Rabbi” there was very informative, so much so that I forgot to take pictures of it, but I did snap one of Austin while we listened.
 The man talked about how different the meaning of words was from Hebrew to Greek.
-For example, the word “on” to us means like a cup sitting “on” a table, but to the Jewish people “on” means fully committed.
-He said unless we knew some of the history of the Bible times that we can not fully understand the meaning of the Bible.
+For example, the word “on” to us means like a cup sitting “on” a table, but to the Jewish people, “on” means fully committed.
+He said that unless we knew some of the history of the Bible times, we can not fully understand the meaning of the Bible.
 I was so pleased, that is exactly what I have been telling people.
-He spoke of the “Shema” and I tried to talk Anna into saying the Shema in Hebrew but she was too shy.
+He spoke of the “Shema,” and I tried to talk Anna into saying the Shema in Hebrew, but she was too shy.

 We walked past the “Inn” that had “no room” and got to pet a donkey that didn’t bite, unlike mine, who does.